yellow forklift in empty warehouse showing halo rule space

 The problem with only using the halo zone, especially without additional aid, is human error.

-No matter how well trained the workforce or how many lists are checked, mistakes can happen.
+No matter how well-trained the workforce or how many lists are checked, mistakes can happen.
 Daydreaming, complacency, sleepiness, and exhaustion can all lead to accidents.
 There are, however, additional tools that can be utilized to enhance general safety protocols and lessen the impact of human error.

-How HIT-NOT® can Help Warehouse Safety
+How HIT-NOT Can Help Warehouse Safety

-One game-changing tool is the HIT-NOT® proximity alert system.
+One game-changing tool is the HIT-NOT proximity alert system.
 This system utilizes magnetic field technology to detect forklifts and pedestrians.
 The magnetic field passes through walls, containers, and racks to provide audible and visual alerts to pedestrians and operators.

 Personal alarm devices worn by workers detect the magnetic field produced by a generator installed on a forklift.
 These devices then give synchronized audio and visual warnings, helping decrease unnecessary collisions.